V4Fire/Client/src/traits/i-access/README.md

 ### blur

-Unsets focus to the component.
+Unsets the focus from the component.
 The method has the default implementation.

 ```typescript